 In 2016, Rob received the Eric W. Ryberg Award from the Associated General Contractors of Utah.

 Cory Moore is the President of Big-D Construction Corporation and a member of Big-D’s Board of Directors.

 Cory is a 20-year veteran of Big-D Construction.
-His first construction role shortly after graduating high school was as a laborer.
+His first construction role shortly after graduating high school was working as a laborer.
 He then continued to work up the ranks in the field from laborer to carpenter, concrete crewmember, and foreman.
 While attending college at Utah State University, he was the Quality Control Manager on a $100 million healthcare project in Northern Utah.

 After college, Cory settled into the Big-D Corporate office where he spent time in Big-D’s estimating, project management, and business development groups.
 Cory excelled at sales and soon became Big-D’s Vice President of Business Development in 2007.
 Shortly afterwards, Cory was promoted to VP of Sales & Preconstruction.
 In this role, Cory was instrumental in helping Big-D achieve unprecedented financial growth.
 In 2017, Cory was named the Executive Vice President & Managing Director of Big-D’s Regional offices.
 The following year, he was promoted to President.

 Cory is responsible for the development and implementation of both short-term and long‐term company-wide strategies to ensure Big-D’s growth, effectiveness, sustainability, and overall stakeholder ROI.
 He is passionate about setting goals and metrics that support Big-D mission and success.
 Since taking charge of Big-D Sales, the construction firm has experienced revenue growth of 300% from $500 million to $1.7 billion.